Motor Finance Commission

 Making a Complaint

-Do I need to make a separate complaint if I’ve already made a DCA enquiry?
+Do I need to make a separate complaint if I’ve already made a motor finance commission enquiry?

-No. If you’ve made an enquiry about a DCA, we’ll automatically treat this as a complaint once we’ve checked and confirmed that your agreement is impacted.
+No. We’ll automatically treat this as a complaint once we’ve checked and confirmed that your agreement is impacted.
 There’s no need for you to make a separate complaint.

 What happens after you convert my enquiry to a complaint?

-- Once the Financial Conduct Authority (FCA) publishes the outcome of its review, we’ll be in touch to let you know about any next steps.
-At this point, we don’t know when this will be.
+- Once the FCA publishes the outcome of its review, we’ll be in touch to let you know about any next steps.

 How long will it take for you to respond to my complaint?

-While they complete their review, the Financial Conduct Authority (FCA) has made some changes to complaints about any type of motor finance commission.
+While they complete their review, the FCA has made some changes to complaints about any type of motor finance commission.

 This means:

-- If you make a complaint about motor finance commission, we don’t need to respond to you within the usual 8 week time limit.
+- If you make a complaint about motor finance commission, we don’t need to respond to you within the usual 8-week time limit.
 In some cases, the earliest you could hear back from us with a final response is 4 December 2025.
+The FCA may extend this timeline.

 - If you’re not happy with our response, you’ll have longer to take your complaint to the Financial Ombudsman Service (FOS).